djpandit007/ubiquitous-chainsaw/README.md

 nextEpisode:  Get summary for last and next episode of favourite or specific series

 weatherForecast: Send daily weather updates

+favSeries: Use TV Maze API to get information about my favourite series